-As a group, create a sensory picture for your character
+Create a sensory picture for your character from Bristol

 Start with a discussion and record your thoughts on a large sheet of paper.
 Plot the 5 senses and list as many things you think they may have sensed around Bristol's tides.